totaldebug/totaldebug.uk/_posts/2020-01-28-3d-printer-axes-calibration.md

 thumb_img_path: thumb.jpg
 content_img_path: thumb.jpg
 ---
 One of the most difficult things I found out about 3d printing was that you must calibrate it!
-This isnt something that I was aware of, I assumed once everything was tightened that it would just work, I was so wrong!
+This isn't something that I was aware of, I assumed once everything was tightened that it would just work, I was so wrong!

 The good news is, its quite a simple process once you know how and in this article im going to share with you, how I calibrate my printer and get perfect prints almost every time.